 The UK has loads of amazing art galleries, with many offering free craft workshops and activities too.
 London's National Portrait Gallery, the Walker Art Gallery in Liverpool and Bristol's Museum and Art Gallery all offer free activities for different ages.
 Check their websites ahead of time to see what workshops they're running during your visit - you may need to book ahead.

 5. Go back in time at the museum

 And up in Manchester, you can find the National Football Museum, which is a soccer-lover's haven.
 It's packed with colourful memorabilia, player profiles, football kits and photographs chronicling the history of the game.
-To find a free museum near you, check out a list of the biggest and best here.

 6. Visit an art festival

 It's free entry to most exhibitions during the Edinburgh Art Festival, in addition to special children-tailored events.
 From 2D and 3D arts activities to a mix of play outdoor art and storytelling events, let your little ones explore their creative side.

 With Wimbledon just kicking off, there's still time to get in on the action.
 Tennis for Free works with local councils to provide free 'walk on and play' court access in as many parks as possible.
 They profile every free public tennis court in the country and run free weekly coach led sessions, including the free use of equipment, for children, young people and adults.
 Just make sure you check here first to see where your nearest Tennis for Free site is.